icon

 8. Titiwangsa Lake Garden

 There's no better time to enjoy a picnic at the charming Titiwangsa Lake Garden.
 True to its name, the vast lake is one of its main attractions where you can find a serene spot for a catch-up with your family and friends.
-After a series of renovation, it now has a mini water park and floating bridge where the kids can explore for some splashing fun.
+After a series of renovations, it now has a mini water park and floating bridge where the kids can explore for some splashing fun.
 To make the most of your visit, you're more than welcome to go cycling, jogging and brisk walking around the garden too.

 9. Forest Research Institute Malaysia (FRIM)

+If you're longing for a moment with nature, Forest Research Institute Malaysia (FRIM) is never too far away.
+Here's a fun fact, FRIM is actually an institution for tropical forestry research.
+While this park is not entirely open to the public, FRIM dedicates some sections of the forest to anyone who wants a quick nature escapade.
 For picnics, visitors can only do so in the area near Sungai Kroh.
 Landscaped by a small waterfall and grassy field, there's a chance that you'll find a comfortable picnic spot.
 There are also a number of facilities in the area that includes shelters, restrooms, prayer space and a cafeteria (opens every day except Friday).

 10. Bagan Lalang Beach

 Wash away your worries by planning an awesome picnic day at Bagan Lalang Beach.
 A short drive from KLIA Airport, this beach in Sepang is widely frequented by families who are looking for some leisure time.
 It might not be the best place to swim due to the frequent tides, but it's still a nice spot to catch the sunset backed by a beautiful ombre horizon.
+If you're planning a second visit, be sure to enjoy grilled fish in one of the seafood restaurants along the stretch such as Senandung Malam Restaurant and Ikan Bakar D'Bagan.

 11. Taman Rekreasi Bukit Jalil